Suppliers of essential oils, carrier oils, butters, waxes & other skincare ingredients

 It will burn skin, blind eyes, remove paint and play havoc with everything it touches.

 If it touches your skin, you will know.
 Your skin will sting.
-Dab with vinegar and flush with running water until the stinging stops.
+Dab with vinegar and/or flush with running water until the stinging stops.
 Keep it away from everyone, especially children and animals, at all times.

 If you spill it in its dry form, put on your gloves and sweep it up.
 Dispose of it in your usual rubbish bag.